cpaggen/ansible/OpenCart/README.txt

 Note: this script does not provision VMs.
 My full setup is a pyvmomi script that first creates VM skeletons and populates a new system in Cobbler.
 Cobbler then uses a specific kickstart profile which pulls down common packages, takes care of proxy settings and a few other minor things.
 The pyvmomi script is included here.
+Bear in mind this is code I wrote in a couple of hours to make my life simpler.
+This means I didn't refactor the code so it looks more professional for github - it works for me, that's good enough for the time being :)

+Use at your own risks, no/little error checks - my Python code is not idempotent, I just rely on the backend's error framework to kick me out in case of duplication.
+I know ...